Vanilla Absolute, Vanilla CO2 Extract and Vanilla Oleoresin

 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 233.]

-Tisserand and Young do not indicate any special precautions when using Vanilla Absolute or CO2.
+Tisserand and Young do not indicate any special precautions when using Vanilla Absolute.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 462-463.]

 Important Information About the Profiles